-Wash a peel potatoes and cut into about 2-inch cubes.
-Bring 4 cups of broth to boil and place potatoes in the pot to boil potato cubes until you can stick a fork thru them.
+- Wash and peel the potatoes and cut into about 2-inch cubes.
+In a large stockpot, place the potatoes and 4 cups broth in and bring it to a boil.
+Boil potato until you can stick a fork thru them.
 This takes about 10-15 minutes.
 Be sure to reserve broth to add it back into the soup later on – it will reduce down to about 1-2 cups!

-While potatoes cook, saute the butter, onions, and garlic in a small pan on medium heat, until onions become translucent - about 5-8 minutes.
+- While potatoes cook, sauté butter, onions, and garlic in a medium sized frying pan on medium heat, until onions become translucent; about 5-8 minutes.

-In a powerful blender, blend the pistachios first.
-Then, using a slotted spoon, place cooked potatoes in a food processor,then pour in the onion mixture and reserved broth.
+- Blend the pistachios first using a powerful blender.
+Then, using a slotted spoon, place cooked potatoes in the blender, then pour in the onion mixture and reserved broth.
 Add in all additional ingredients (except the sour cream) and blend until smooth.
 Soup will be thick.
 Caution: when mixing, your blender will get hot, since the contents are hot!